Facing the Giants: Plot

-The Eagles lose their playoff opener but are awarded the win by forfeit after their opponent used ineligible players.
-The Eagles then advance all the way to the state championship game against the three-time and defending state champion Richland Giants.
-The Giants race out to a 14-0 lead, but the Eagles manages to tie the game at the start of the second half.
+In the game, the Giants race out to a 14–0 lead, but the Eagles manage to tie the game at the start of the second half.
 The Giants tack on another touchdown and a field goal before the Eagles manage to score another touchdown.

 As the clock winds down, the Giants come within one yard of sealing the game with a touchdown.
 Defensive lineman Brock Kelley is exhausted and begs someone else to lead, but Grant encourages him to give him four more downs.
 Brock agrees, and the Eagles manage to get a sack, a stop, and a pass block, taking it to 4th down.
-In a bit of arrogance, Richland head coach Bobby Lee Duke, insisting on a touchdown to put the game away (when a kneel down would have sealed the victory), calls for the Giants to go for it.
-However, Brock causes a fumble, and the Eagles can take it to the 34-yard line with 2 seconds to go.
+In a bit of arrogance, Richland head coach Bobby Lee Duke, insisting on a touchdown to put the game away (when a field goal would have sealed the victory), calls for the Giants to go for it.
+However, Brock causes a fumble, and the Eagles take it to the 34-yard line with 2 seconds to go.

-Grant, realizing again that they cannot outrun or overpower the Giants, decides to take a huge gamble and asks for a 51-yard field goal (into the wind) from kicker David Childers, who was forced to take over when the starting kicker was knocked out early in the second half.
+Grant, realizing again that they cannot outrun or overpower the Giants and that a desperation pass play would probably be unsuccessful, decides to take a huge gamble and asks for a 51-yard field goal (into the wind) from kicker David Childers, who was forced to take over when the starting kicker was knocked out early in the second half.
 David insists he can't kick that far but goes out there anyway.
-After a rousing speech from Grant, another bit of arrogance by Duke (who calls a timeout to "ice" Childers), and seeing his father Larry Childers, who is a wheelchair user, stand beyond the fence and holding his arms up, David begs for God to help him with the kick.
+After a rousing speech from Grant, another bit of arrogance by Duke (who calls a timeout to "ice" Childers), and seeing his father Larry Childers, who is a wheelchair user, stand beyond the fence holding his arms up, David begs for God to help him with the kick.
 Seemingly in response, the wind suddenly turns favorable, and Grant tells them to kick it.
 David's kick barely clears the uprights, allowing the Eagles to stun the Giants and win the game.